-1. Click on Assessments > Settings OR when grading an assessment via the camera grader you can select Tools > Settings.
+3. When grading an assessment via the camera grader (Grade with Camera page) you can select Tools > Settings.

 The default settings will not notify you of any possible issues until you change them according to your preference.
 You can check or uncheck your preferred settings and they will be saved in your user preferences.
 This will save the preferences until you clear your site cookies or cache.

 Unexpected Blanks notifies you when a question is left blank.

 - Example: Question #1 is left blank (no bubbles are filled).

 More than Expected Responses notifies you if more bubbles are filled than answers required.

 - Example: Question #1 has answer ‘AB’ and the question is filled in as ‘ABC’.

 Fewer than Expected Responses notifies you if fewer bubbles are filled than answers required.